 INTRODUCTION

 Online social networks have seen rapid growth in recent years and have generated massive data.
-The amount of avail- able data attracts many research effort on developing advanced data mining technologies as fundamentals for important ap- plications and insightful analytical tasks [3], [7], [11], [12].
+The amount of avail- able data has attracted much research effort on developing advanced data mining technologies as fundamentals for important applications and insightful analytical tasks [3], [7], [11], [12].
 Graphs are naturally used to model real-world networks such as social networks.
-A well studied graph problem, which is called community search [1], [4]–[6], [8], is to find communi- ties with a query vertex and a specific cohesiveness measure.
-In this paper we are studying a more generalized problem.
-Given a set of query vertices and user defined cohesiveness criteria, find community-level relations among all query vertices with or without edge-level details.
+A well-studied graph problem, known as community search [1], [4]–[6], [8], is to find communities with a query vertex and a specific cohesiveness measure.
+In this paper, we study a more generalized problem.
+Given a set of query vertices and user-defined cohesiveness criteria, we try to find community-level relations among all query vertices with or without edge-level details.
 We refer to this problem as local community query because it is query-dependent and the runtime does not rely on the size of the graph.
-As the community query reveals the community-level relations for a group of vertices, it can be used as a building block for many analytical tasks, such as similarity measurement [9], social recommendation [7], de-anonymization [12].
+As the community query reveals the community-level relations for a group of vertices, it can be used as a building block for many analytical tasks, such as similarity measurement [9], social recommendation [7], and de-anonymization [12].

-The normal procedure of community search involves ex- haustively discover all the relevant communities, i.e., , enu- merate all the edges in each community, leading to excessive computation time/space when edge-level details of communi- ties are not of interest.
-For example, if one want to use the cohesiveness of common communities among a set of vertices as a similarity measure, it is not necessary to discover all edges in common comminities.
-Identifiers of common communities
+The normal procedure of community search involves making an exhaustive discovery of all the relevant communities, i.e., enumerating all the edges in each community, which leads to excessive computation time/space when edge-level details of communities are not pertinent.
+For example, if one wants to use the cohesiveness of common communities among a set of vertices as a similarity measure, it is not necessary to discover all the edges in common communities.
+The identifiers of common communities